kalairaja/myRetail-product-dtls/README.md

 Trigger a GET or PUT call.
 You will be able to see the Hystrix Dashboard as below.
 The Circuit Open will be enabaled when the system sense there is more than 50% of request is unsuccessful/errored while connecting to external / DB.
 ![Hystrix](src/main/resources/images/Hystrix.PNG)

 •    Completeness:  Were problems addressed, did the code run? - Yes.
-Is it production ready (if not, explain why)
+Is it production ready (if not, explain why) - Yes
 •    Do you have any examples of design work? - Yes attached above.
 •    Have you done any work where you have had to scale your code? - Yes, Implemented caching, fault torence design.
 •    Testing—how did you test? - Unit test and Manual functional validation

-### Production Readiness
+### Production Recommendations:
 Though this code is production ready, considering the CASE Study supporting 200 retails stores.
 I recommend the below prior to PROD.
 Recommendation for Production Ready:
 -   Authentication/Authorization using oAuth2.0
 -   Cassandra / Reddis Database for High throughput.
 -   Memcache or Persistence Reddis caching strategy to support high throughput.